 - The resident of Las Vegas must sign the divorce documents in front of a Nevada notary.
 The other party may sign in front of a notary anywhere else

-- From the time we have all the signed documents in our hands, it takes about one to two weeks to finalize a divorce.
+- From the time we have all the signed documents in our hands, meaning the joint petition and decree signed by husband and wife, as well as the resident witness affidavit, it takes about one to two weeks to finalize a divorce, worst case scenario three weeks if the court is extra busy or your judge is very busy.
 The average is about 10 days.

 | how do i file aN UNCONTESTED Complaint for divorce (one signature divorce) IN LAS VEGAS?

 - When filing a one-signature divorce, one party acts as Plaintiff (the person who signs the Complaint for Divorce), and serves the other party (we arrange the services of a process server for our clients) who becomes the Defendant.

 - In some cases, the Defendant ignores receipt of the Complaint and does nothing, in which case the divorce continues as an uncontested matter.
 If this occurs, a Default is filed with the court on Day 22 after the date of personal service (through a process server) or after the last date of the publication of the Summons, if the Defendant could not be found to be personally served by the process server.
 All procedures are set by the rule and they must be followed in order to have the divorce granted.

 - Once the Default is granted, the Decree of Divorce is submitted for the judge's signature.
 Once the judge has reviewed all the filings and it's been determined by the court clerk that process service went as per court rules, the judge signs the Decree of Divorce, the clerk files it or sends it to our office to e-file.
 It's when the divorce decree has been filed by the clerk that your divorce is considerd final, not when the judge has signed the decree.